ricksouth/minecraft.natamus.com/README.md

 This is a website using some experimental Github Pages approaches.
 Probably shouldn't use this for your own project.
-But seeing what the possibilities are!
+But let's see what the possibilities are!

 https://minecraft.natamus.com/